Sometimes when she screams

 Perhaps our love would be easier if we were more distant,

-Perhaps we should handle with tongs, and then delicately,
+Perhaps we should handle with tongs, delicately,

 All those deep feelings that we arouse in each other,